 - stocks and bonds

 - vacation home, rental property, or other real estate that is not the beneficiary’s primary residence

 How does the SSI program know what and how much a recipient owns?
 Generally, the bureaucracy relies on the recipient’s own required reports and on information from the IRS, state motor vehicles department, and banks.
 If for some reason an investigation is begun, the recipient’s financial affairs will be examined more closely.

 Read more about countable and non countable resources at http://www.socialsecurity.gov/ssi/text-resources-ussi.htm.

 Learn more about The Trustee’s Job.

 For a detailed description about properly administering a special needs trust, read Administering the California Special Needs Trust, by Kevin Urbatsch.

 Nolo’s Lawyer Directory can find an attorney to help you with your special needs trust.

-Excerpted from Special Needs Trusts, by Steven Elias and Kevin Urbatsch (Nolo).
+Excerpted from Special Needs Trusts, by Kevin Urbatsch and Michele Fuller (Nolo).